Skip to main content

 Kdam Chaa (Kampot Pepper Crab)

-Kdam Chaa is a signature Cambodian seafood dish featuring fresh crab stir-fried with Kampot pepper, garlic, and green peppercorns.
-Kampot pepper is world-renowned for its unique flavor profile and is a protected geographical indication product.
-This dish showcases the peppercorns' aromatic, slightly fruity notes that complement the sweet crab meat perfectly.
+Kdam chaa is fresh crab stir-fried with Kampot pepper, garlic, and green peppercorns.
+Kampot pepper carries a protected geographical indication and is known for its distinctive flavor.
+Its aromatic, slightly fruity notes play well against the sweet crab meat.

 Samlor Machu Trey (Sour Fish Soup)